|

 6. The subject started to jump off of the roof, "Gotcha," Brody

 said.
-"Guess that answers that," Edlin said.
-The subject
+"Guess that answers that," Edlin injected.
+The

 was suspended in mid air.
-"Bring it up," Jana said.
-For two
+"Bring it up," Jana ordered.
+For

 hours, they examined its synaptic